Parkers Car Price Guide – Car Valuation Guide

 It’s a free tool for anyone with a used car.
 There is a premium valuation option available, but we feel the standard valuation gives more than enough detail.

-Their data dates to 1972, and most vehicles produced after 2004 can be valued quickly and easily online.
+Their data dates back to 1972, and most vehicles produced after 2004 can be valued quickly and easily online.

 If your car was produced before 2004, you’ll need to access their premium membership, or another car valuation service.